(Revised 29 September 2021)

 (e) The Assistant Secretary of the Army (Acquisition, Logistics and Technology) may exempt individual contracts from the use of the uniform contract format.
 See Appendix GG for further delegation.
 The Deputy Assistant Secretary of the Army (Procurement), without power to further delegate, may exempt classes of contracts.
 The exempting authority will consult with affected contract administration and payment offices prior to granting the exemption.

 Contracting officers will conduct source selections for architect-engineering services in accordance with FAR part 36.601.

 The senior procurement executive may approve, in accordance with Paragraph 1.2.4 of the Department of Defense Source Selection Procedures, waivers for solicitations valued below $1 billion.
 See Appendix GG for further delegation.

-(B) Acquisitions not managed in accordance with DoD Instruction 5000.02 for which formal source selection procedures are used.
+All other acquisitions for which formal source selection procedures are used.

 (A) A memorandum from the HCA or SCO to the DASA(P) requesting the appointment of the nominee as SSA.

 (B) A biography of the SSA nominee detailing the training, knowledge, and experience that qualifies them for this appointment.